Updated April 6

 With the safety of visitors and their staff top of mind, area shops, restaurants, and attractions are ready to welcome you back, and to do so in a healthy manner are adhering to state-wide safety recommendations laid out in the Tennessee Pledge.
 For your safety, all businesses and attractions are requiring masks to be worn inside in accordance with the local mandate.
 Likewise, visitors will find restaurant dining rooms operating at full occupancy but with appropriate social distancing highly encouraged and employees and customers will, in most cases, be required to wear masks (unless eating).
 Visitors will be able to quickly and easily identify businesses that have committed to their safety by taking the Tennessee Pledge by simply looking for the Tennessee Pledge posters and/or stickers near the front door of a business.

 What to know about masks

-While they are not required by mandate in all public places by state or local government, if you are in public and can not maintain six feet of social distancing, you are required to wear a mask.
+While they are not required by mandate in all public places by state or local government, if you are in public and can not maintain six feet of social distancing, you are highly encouraged to wear a mask.
 Wearing a mask is known to help slow the spread of COVID-19.
-There are some exemptions to the mask requirement, including medical exemptions that can be viewed here.
+Most private businesses do require the wearing of masks inside their business.

 – Williamson County has had 26,4790 confirmed cases of COVID-19, with 517 of those being currently active cases.